Take a look at the great offers on some our Internal Solid Oak Ledged Doors!

 We make thousands of doors per month, so this is part of the skill and experience we put into each door.

-Yes, we offer glass in some of our ledged doors.
+Yes, we offer glass in most of our ledged doors.
 You can also choose any of our ledged doors with a glass opening if you prefer to choose your own type of glass and install it on site.
 On those doors we supply one side of the door with fixed glass beading and the other side loose so that can be fitted one the glazing has been installed.

 Oak, like any timber, will react to significant changes in the humidity of the environment that it is stored in, particularly prior to having a surface finish applied.
 Oak will expand across its width and thickness, (but not its length), as it takes on moisture.
 Your door has been manufactured from carefully kiln dried oak with a moisture content in the region of 8-10% which is ideal for use in normal indoor environments, however please read the information below.